 You got into an accident and your car is totaled.
 This can be surprising news for many drivers after a car accident.
 Even seemingly minor accidents can result in a total loss insurance determination by your insurer and be considered a write-off.

-Although the number of collisions has declined over the last 20 years, car write offs after an accident are fairly common in Canada.
-It’s estimated that 17% of physical damage claims result in a vehicle being deemed a totaled by insurance companies.
+Although collisions have declined over the last 20 years, car write-offs after an accident are fairly common in Canada.
+It’s estimated that 17% of physical damage claims result in a vehicle being deemed totaled by insurance companies.

 Here we will discuss what happens in these situations, how the value is determined and common questions about what happens when your vehicle has been totaled.

 What Does It Mean When Your Car Is Totaled For Insurance?

 Total loss refers to vehicles that are damaged beyond repair or it is "totaled".
 Repairs would cost more than the actual cash value of the vehicle.
-If your insurance company deems the damages so substantial that is can't be repaired safety, it will be a total loss, cost considerations aside.
+If your insurance company deems the damages so substantial that they can't be repaired safely, it will be a total loss, aside from cost considerations.

 Insurers use factors such as repairs costs, salvage, safety and financial considerations for damage estimates and repair timelines.